page

 Does BIAB damage natural nails?

-No—when applied and removed correctly.
+No — not when applied and removed correctly.
 Damage usually comes from incorrect prep or rushed removal.

 How long do BIAB overlays last vs builder-gel extensions?